 On May 19, 1992, Mary Jo Buttafuoco’s world turned upside down.
 The day started out perfectly normal, with her waking up next to her husband, Joey Buttafuoco, in the family’s home in Massapequa, Long Island, New York.
 As a routine, she sent her children off to school as well, but then, around noon, the doorbell rang.
 When Mary Jo opened the door, she saw a young woman standing there, and a man was sitting in a car that was parked just behind her.
 The woman, who claimed to be 19 years old, called herself “Anne Marie.”

 Anne started talking to Mary Jo and showed her a T-shirt advertising the local auto body shop where her husband, Joey, worked.
-And then, when she knew that she had Mary Jo’s undivided attention, she admitted that she had proof that Joey was having a relationship with a teenager – her 16-year-old sister.
+When she found out that she had Mary Jo’s undivided attention, she admitted that she had proof that Joey was having a relationship with a teenager – her 16-year-old sister.
 Mary Jo, although shocked by this information, thanked Anne for coming by and turned around to head back inside her home.
 That’s when it happened.
-The young woman shot Mary Jo Buttafuoco, once, aiming right for her head.
+The young woman shot Mary Jo Buttafuoco once, aiming right for her head.

 Jealousy: Amy Fisher’s Motive Unveiled